Do you think IIT Guwahati certified course can help you in your career?

 Frequently Asked Questions

-What is a binary search in Java?
+What does binary search return if not found in Java?

 What is the formula for binary search in Java?

-This prevents integer overflow compared to using (low + high) / 2.
+The formula to find the middle index in binary search is: mid = low + (high - low) / 2 This prevents integer overflow compared to using (low + high) / 2.
 Adjust low or high based on comparisons.

 What is the main advantage of binary search in Java?